 I can’t say I knew her well, even though she was one of my ex-wives – I have many ex-wives from the stage.

 We did one show together.
 For about seven weeks we explored Shakespeare’s AS YOU LIKE IT.
 She was bright, quick, supportive, intuitive, and enthusiastic.
-As far I knew that was all she was.
+As far I knew that was all she was and it was all good.
 I can assume she had bad days and moments, and possessed the same weaknesses and peccadilloes endemic to the species, but I didn’t spend enough time with her to know.
 I only saw the pleasant and the productive.
 AND I witnessed over the ensuing years the beneficent effect she seemed to have on my other friends and their children.

 I knew enough to know she made the world better.
 S’enough.